Julio Jones rebounds from injury to deliver impressive, terrifying performance

 When asked if he’d been able to run at full speed, he smiled.
 “I didn’t run full speed at practice,” he said.
 “I ain’t going to tell you no story.”

-But Game Day has a way of healing injuries that nag during practice.
+But game day has a way of healing injuries that nag during practice.
 During pregame, Jones pronounced himself fit and ready for a full workload.
 “Once I knew I could run, I was good to go,” he said.
 “Of course I’m going to feel it, but it didn’t hinder me too much from doing what I needed to do.”

 If Jones had any regrets, it was that he couldn’t continue one of his favorite traditions.
 After scoring, Jones often hands the ball to one of his offensive linemen for a glorious, turf-rattling spike.
 Not so this time.
 “They didn’t get down there fast enough,” he laughed.